aiafrasinei/tomis-lang/docs/STACKAPI.md

 Input/Output:

-    PRINT "string"  : print the param
+    PRINT string    : print the param
     INPUT           : get the input from stdin and push the value on the tos

 Evaluations:

     Can be used as a reverse polish notation calculator.

-    RPNEVAL "rpn_ops"    : reverse polish notation evaluation Expects a rpn expression (applies all the arithmetic ops using the current stack)
+    RPNEVAL rpn_ops      : reverse polish notation evaluation Expects a rpn expression (applies all the arithmetic ops using the current stack)
-    example: RPNEVAL "1 2 + 3 +" will leave the result 6 at the top
+    example: RPNEVAL 1 2 + 3 + will leave the result 6 at the top

     Evaluate lua code on the stack

-    LUAEVAL "lua code"    : evaluate lua code on the top of stack Expects a valid lua code on the current stack Execute the code and push the result at the top
+    LUAEVAL lua code     : evaluate lua code on the top of stack Expects a valid lua code on the current stack Execute the code and push the result at the top